 BIOS Flashing Guide¶

 Flashing the modded BIOS is essential for unlocking the BC-250's full potential.
-It enables dynamic VRAM allocation, overclocking, better fan control, and access to advanced chipset settings.
+It primarily enables dynamic VRAM allocation and grants access to advanced chipset settings that are hidden in the stock configuration.

 Why Flash the BIOS?¶